Rethinking Distribution Shifts: Empirical Analysis and Modeling for Tabular Data: In-depth Investigations on DRO

-Specifically, we regress the \emph{target accuracy} on variables such as base model classes, types of distance functions, and other explanatory variables. \tyw{To further examine the utility of robust methods against model class, we also regress the \emph{performance gap}~\eqref{eq:src-tgt-acc-def} on these variables, along with additional interaction variables and find similar results in Appendix~\ref{app:ablation}.} \paragraph{Empirical model setup.} In this study, one data point represents one configuration (such as \Cref{config}) of one method and its accuracy in a particular domain from one setting. \tyw{We consider two types of regression designs. (i) \texttt{Best Config}: we regress on the highest accuracy of each method achieved by the best configuration for each source-target domain pair; (ii) \texttt{Worst Domain}: we regress on the worst-case target accuracy across all target domains for each configuration per method and setting.} In each type, we estimate the following equation via ordinary least squares (OLS): where $i,j,s,t$ represent the setting, target domain, model class, and the configuration ID of the method respectively.
+Specifically, we regress the \emph{target accuracy} on variables such as base model classes, types of distance functions, and other explanatory variables. \tyw{To further examine the utility of robust methods against model class, we also regress the \emph{performance gap}~\eqref{eq:src-tgt-acc-def} on these variables, along with additional interaction variables, and find similar results in Appendix~\ref{app:ablation}.} \paragraph{Empirical model setup.} In this study, one data point represents one configuration (such as \Cref{config}) of one method and its accuracy in a particular domain from one setting. \wty{Note that we only choose settings with more than one target domain (excluding Settings 7 - 10) to ensure the variety of target domains in the analysis.} \tyw{We consider two types of regression designs. (i) \texttt{Best Config}: we regress on the highest accuracy of each method achieved by the best configuration for each source-target domain pair; (ii) \texttt{Worst Domain}: we regress on the worst-case target accuracy across all target domains for each configuration per method and setting.} In each type, we estimate the following equation via ordinary least squares (OLS): where $i,j,s,t$ represent the setting, target domain, model class, and the configuration ID of the method respectively.
 The explanatory variables in the linear regression model~\eqref{eq:lr-model} are separated into four groups, \tyw{where variables in the third and fourth groups only appear in \texttt{Best Config} setting}. \begin{itemize}[leftmargin=*] \item[1.]
-Model types: $X_{i,j,s}$ includes dummy variables of model types indicating whether the model class of the method is NN or XGB (with the default defined as the linear class). \item[2.]
+Model types: $X_{i,j,s}$ includes dummy variables of model types indicating whether the model class of the method is \wty{LGBM, Kernel-SVM, NN-2, NN-3, NN-4} (with the default defined as the linear SVM class). \item[2.]
 Ambiguity set: $D_{i,j,s,t}$ includes dummy variables for the DRO hyperparameter, indicating whether the DRO methods use a particular distance metric, and one variable representing the scaled robustness radius with the detailed definition of the radius shown in Appendix~\ref{app:ambiguity-scale}.
 The default is the method without any robustness intervention, i.e., the ERM method. \item[3.]
 Distribution shift pattern: $Z_{i,j}$ denotes the $Y|X$-shift percentage for the target domain $j$ of the setting $i$.
 This allows us to control for the type of distribution shift. \item[4.] \tyw{Model validation type: $V_{i,j}$ denotes dummy variables for validation types, indicating whether, for each method and setting, the best configuration is selected based on the highest (i) average-case target accuracy, i.e., average performance from small samples across all target domains, or (ii) worst-case accuracy across all target domains, i.e., worst-case performance across target domains.
 The default is the method configuration selected by the highest in-distribution accuracy.} \end{itemize} Besides these explanatory variables, we use $\mu_i$ and $\tau_j$ as control variables representing the setting and domain fixed effects, respectively.
 The full set of definitions of all variables can be found in~\Cref{tab:var_def} in~\Cref{app:var-def}.